The average length of time from signing up to be a donor and being matched is 6-9 months.

-After a donor is matched with a recipient couple she then becomes a patient of that couple's fertility clinic and fertility doctor.
+After a donor is matched with a recipient couple she then becomes a patient of that couple's fertility clinic.
 A donor's first clinic visit consists of a medical screening and orientation.
-She will have a consultation with the couple's fertility physician and meet with the clinic staff person who will be coordinating her cycle.
+The medical screening consists of a physical exam, a blood draw, genetic screening and an ultrasound of her ovaries.

-A few weeks after the medical screening the donor and recipient will both receive detailed calendars telling them exactly what to do each day.
+A few weeks after the medical screening the donor and recipient will both receive calendars telling them exactly what to do each day.
 It will list what medications to take on what days and the dates of all her clinic visits.

 Two to four weeks before the donation cycle begins both the donor and the recipient are placed on birth control pills in order to synchronize their menstrual cycles.

 After a few weeks of being on birth control pills the donor will stop the pill, get her period, and then begin injectable medications.

 She will take injections for 10 to 12 days.
 She will take follicle stimulating hormones (also known as "FSH meds") and an ovulation suppressant.

 Two different FHS medications are used.
 One will be Folli-stim or Gonal-F (different brand names for the same drug) and the other will be Repronex or Menopur.
 She'll also take an injectable ovulation suppressant, usually Ganerelix.

 While the donor is on injectable medications she will be monitored closely.
 Monitoring visits consist of a blood draw and an ultrasound, and take 15 to 20 minutes.
 She will have a total of 3 to 4 monitoring visits before the retrieval procedure.